DanielHeath/ruby-sass-tmbundle/README.markdown

 #### With msysGit:

-* Make sure msysGit is installed, then at the command line:
+Make sure msysGit is installed, then at the command line:

     cd %appdata%\e\Bundles
     git clone git://github.com/charlesr/ruby-sass-tmbundle.git "Ruby Sass.tmbundle"

-* In E, select *Bundles > Edit Bundles > Reload Bundles*
+In E, select *Bundles > Edit Bundles > Reload Bundles*

 #### Without msysGit:

-* Download the bundle using Github's "Download" button
-* Extract the content of the folder contained in the zip file into:
+Download the bundle using Github's "Download" button and extract the content of the folder contained in the zip file into:

     %appdata%\e\Bundles\Ruby Sass.tmbundle\